The Ultimate Guide to Moving to California [Updated for 2026]

 couple at golden gate bridge

-Q: Can I afford to live in California on $70K/year?
+Q: Can I afford to live in California on a $70K/year salary?

-Q: What’s the first thing I should do after arriving?
+Q: What’s the first thing I should do after arriving in California?

 Final Thoughts